EA outbids Take-Two to buy Codemasters Group for $1.2 billion

 EA believes it can help accelerate Codemasters’ performance by leveraging EA’s expertise in live services operations, game analytics, and technology.
 In addition, EA’s central services teams across development technology, art and motion capture, quality verification, compliance, and localization will all be resources available to Codemasters.
 EA will also lend its global publishing, marketing, and game development support to Codemasters.
 And Codemasters will help EA grow the number of games it can offer in its subscriptions.

-Frank Sagnier, CEO of Codemasters, and Rashid Varachia, chief financial officer of Codemasters, along with the senior executive management team of Codemasters, intend to remain with Codemasters following completion of the acquisition.
+CEO Frank Sagnier and chief financial officer Rashid Varachia, along with the senior executive management team of Codemasters, intend to remain with the studio following completion of the acquisition.

-UBS Investment Bank is acting as financial adviser to Electronic Arts and Skadden, Arps, Slate, Meagher & Flom is acting as legal adviser to EA.
+Take-Two said in a statement it is considering what to do next.

 GamesBeat Gift Guides: Everything we recommend this holiday season